F2BEAR/Them-Bones/README.md

 # Licence

-This library was created by Facundo Carbonel (@F2BEAR) for Stratus in 2021 and is under and an MIT License.
+This library was created by Facundo Carbonel (@F2BEAR) for Stratus in 2021 and is under an MIT License.